• Home

 Is this approach only about habits and health behaviours?

-Habits are a big part of the work — but they’re not the whole picture.
+Behaviours are a big part of the work — but they're not the whole picture.

 We also explore:

-Habits are most effective when they align with who you are and the life you’re actually living.
+Supportive habits are most effective when they align with who you are and the life you're actually living.

 What if I just want practical steps, not deep reflection?